 You need slip-resistant shoes that will support your feet.

-Old School Low Rider II, comfortable and casual work shoes for waiters
+Old School Low Rider IV, comfortable and casual work shoes for waiters

 Work shoes for waiters